shailantani/notification-light-mac/README.md

 ## License

-Droppy is source-available under [GPL-3.0 with Commons Clause](LICENSE).
+NotiLight is source-available under [GPL-3.0 with Commons Clause](LICENSE).
 This license is not OSI open source and restricts selling the software.